kechcole/Blog-App/README.md

 'collins@gmail.com'
 ```

 Fetch all the posts written by a user without performing a join analysis, use sets.
-Add related tablename_set.
+Add related table name set.
 ```shell
 >>> user_1 = User.objects.get(id=1)
 >>> user_1